hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 Version 1.0 issued May 2 2024

 # UK Internal Market Scheme (UKIMS) Authorisation Checker API Service Guide
-This document introduces Fast Parcel Operators (FPOs), software developers and other third party users to the UK Internal Market Scheme (UKIMS) Authorisation Checker API.
+This document introduces Fast Parcel Operators (FPOs), software developers and other third party software users to the UK Internal Market Scheme (UKIMS) Authorisation Checker API.
 Learn here about the processes involved in passing EORI numbers to check UKIM validity.

 ## API Overview

-This API allows Fast Parcel Operators (FPOs) software developers and third party users to check if the holders of provided EORI Numbers have a valid UKIM authorisation.
+This API allows Fast Parcel Operators (FPOs) software developers and third party software users to check if the holders of provided EORI Numbers have a valid UKIM authorisation.
 The aim is to avoid possible rejections of goods moving through from GB-NI, which could physically stop the B2B parcels.

 The API is based on REST principles with a single POST method endpoint that returns data in JSON format.
 It uses standard HTTP error response codes.
 Use the API to request the UKIM Authorisation Status of between 1 to 3000 EORIs passed as an array.